 The Bermuda Born brand is designed with the Bermudian culture in mind.
 My island inspires me.
 The two cultures of America and the UK cross our paths here and everything about this little place influences my thought process as I begin to design.
 It’s hard to describe how, but it could be the many vibrant colours that surround me on a daily basis (the ocean, the colours of our houses, the landscapes, etc).

 I also like to people watch, observing the way Bermudians dress which is very unique with their western, Caribbean and European flavours.

 What does your creative and design process look like?

-The pace of the fashion industry is something that has come under scrutiny and criticism in the past, and your handbags have a timeless focus and quality to them.
+The pace of the fashion industry is something that has come under scrutiny and criticism in the past.
+Your leather handbags have a timeless focus and quality to them.
 How do you continue to create a relevant product, whilst also working at a pace that suits an independent brand?

-I don’t get caught up in the fast fashion movement and as a designer, I have to stick to my core design values.
+I don’t get caught up in the fast fashion movement.
+As a designer, I have to stick to my core design values.
 From that, I examine what I want my customer to look like and I design with them in mind.
 I design for customers who have similar values to mine.
 It’s important to stay authentic and those who appreciate what I do will be supportive and be there for the long haul.

-What are some of the opportunities and challenges to creating an accessories line here locally?
+What are some of the opportunities and challenges to creating a leather accessories line here locally?